 When you do see them, it's an all out bloodbath.
 While this is the obvious case with stars and even sometimes minor stars, commons also hold a high degree of desirability.
 For reference, the following is a list of 20 recorded sales of cards from this preminent parallel set.

-Collectors that personal or private collect (PC) superstars will likely have to shell out four-figure dollar amounts for their guys Mirror Gold parallel... if they can find one.
+Depending on who you collect, you may have to shell out big bucks for your guy's Mirror Gold parallel... if you can find one.
 These parallels are less of a search and more of a mythical treasure hunt.
 It's really quite difficult to describe how incredibly tough these cards are to locate.
 I believe that a lot of this has to do with the fact that many of these were hoarded by collectors, investors, and set builders when the product was released.
-I can't think of any other reason why anyone would have to search for literally decades to find their guys Mirror Gold parallel.
+I can't think of any other reason why anyone would have to search for literally decades to find their guy's Mirror Gold parallel.
 Aside from a few common players here and there, stars just don't surface often and in all of the years I've searched, I've seen very few superstars surface.
-Believe it folks, this is one of the most, if not the most desirable, respected, and scarcest parallel set in all of baseball cards that's printed in a quantity above 1.
+Believe it folks, this is one of the most, if not the most desirable, respected, and scarcest parallel sets in all of baseball cards that's printed in a quantity above 1.
 Another release with similar market strength is the ultra tough red parallel from the 1998 Donruss Crusade set.

 My first encounter with a card from this set was at the 2015 National Sports Collectors Convention in Chicago, IL.
-I stood in awe as I appreciated the design of this one gorgeous example.
-Player?
-Rey Ordonez.
-Did I care?
-Nope.
-I have just always wanted to see one of these 1996 Select Certified Mirror Gold parallels in person and they are absolute beauties.
-I've since added this Mo Vaughn so that I can continue to enjoy the in-hand experience.
+I stood in awe as I appreciated the design of this one gorgeous example of the Rey Ordonez.
+I have always wanted to see one of these 1996 Select Certified Mirror Gold parallels in person, no matter the player, and they are absolutely stunning.
+I've since added the Mo Vaughn depicted here so I can continue to enjoy the in-hand experience.